MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Most engaging display card](media/analytics-8.PNG "Most engaging display card")

-The subscript describes the absolute change in this value for the current time frame compared to average dwell time for all displays during the selected time frame.
+The subscript in this card describes the absolute change in this value for the current time frame compared to average dwell time for all displays during the selected time frame.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

 **Longest queue.** This card highlights the queue that was occupied by the most number of people across all queues for the selected time frame, along with the name of the queue and the date on which the value was observed.